RisenCrypto/RisenCrypto.github.io/_posts/2023-08-16-PLONKPerm.md

 - $z(\omega) = 1$

-- Other than this, we have to also prove the above steps were followed in building $z(\omega)$ - i.e. the $z$'s were accumulatively as computed above.
+- We have to also prove the above steps were followed in building $z(\omega)$ - i.e. the $z$'s were accumulatively as computed above.

 Point 6 in Section 5.1 of the Plonk Paper (Page 22) shows what needs to be done.